-Spiddal, situated just 15kms to the West of Galway, on the sea, is the perfect place to spend a sunny day out with the family.
+Just 15km to the west of Galway, Spiddal is the perfect place to spend a sunny day out with the family.
 If you are exploring Connemara and the West of Ireland, make sure to include Spiddal in your plans!

-Before you enter the village, from the Galway side, to your left there is a great beach, perfect for sand castle building and swimming, with a picnic area and benches beside it.
+Before you enter the village, coming from the Galway side, there is a great beach to your left which is perfect for sandcastle building and swimming, with a picnic area and benches beside it.

-To your right is the Ceardlann Craft Village, with craft shops and An Builín Blasta Café serving lunches, coffees and cakes, all homemade.
+To your right is the Ceardlann Craft Village, with craft shops and An Builín Blasta Café serving lunches, coffees and homemade cakes.
 In the village you can see pottery, jewellery, woodwork, painting and musical instruments being made.
-Buy gifts and much more.
-Several shops allow you to get hands on experience and you can paint pottery to take on the day or leave to be fired and have fun with decoupage at An Siopa Bui and Chalk and Cheese run painting classes for kids.
+Several shops allow you to get a hands-on experience – you can paint pottery to take on the day or leave to be fired, and have fun with decoupage at An Siopa Bui, while Chalk and Cheese run painting classes for kids.

-If you decide to make a day of it but don’t have a picnic, the village has plenty of shops and restaurants where both irish and english are spoken.
-Encourage your kids to practise their irish, even just Go raibh maith agat.
+If you decide to make a day of it but don’t have a picnic with you, the village has plenty of shops and restaurants where both Irish and English are spoken.
+Encourage your kids to practise their Irish, even just Go raibh maith agat.